BoulderPublicData/Election-Results/README.md

 ## Data notes
 * General and primary elections since 2004 are available as Excel files
-* Coordinated elections since 2013 are available as Excel files, otherwise PDFs
+* Coordinated elections since 2013 are available as Excel files, 2011 has a PDF, and earlier are only aggregates without precinct-level results
 * The formatting of these files is relatively consistent from 2014 onward
 * Files before 2012 are poorly structured as data and require substantial cleaning
 * PDFs will require extraction or manual entry